NASADEM: Creating a New NASA Digital Elevation Model and Associated Products

 - NASA's Ice, Cloud,and land Elevation Satellite (ICESat)/Geoscience Laser Altimeter (GLAS) surface elevation measurements

-- DEM cells derived from stereo optical methods using Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) data from NASA's Terra satellite
+- DEM cells derived from stereo optical methods using Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) data from the Terra satellite

 - Global DEM (GDEM) ASTER products developed for NASA and the Ministry of Economy, Trade and Industry of Japan by Sensor Information Laboratory Corp

-- National Elevation Data for US and Mexico produced by the U.S. Geological Survey (USGS)
+- National Elevation Data for US and Mexico produced by the USGS

 - Global Multi-resolution Terrain Elevation Data 2010 (GMTED2010) developed by the USGS and the National Geospatial-Intelligence Agency (NGA)